jobu9395/stonks/README.md

 ```shell script
 conda env update -f environment.yaml
 ```

-Note: `comet_ml` is not a required package in the conda env, and must be installed with an additional step of `pip install comet_ml` once the conda env is created and activated.
-Type `conda list` to ensure `comet_ml` is installed in your conda env after running this step.

 Once you have activated your conda virtual environment on your machine, at the project root, generate datasets locally, run the following:
 ```shell script